I am devoted (some say obsessed) to collecting every Camassia I can get my hands on.

 They look just fabulous on their own, in grass or with zingy coloured reds, yellows and oranges in either a wild flower meadow-type setting or perennial border with cool whites and muted pastel colours.

-Polygonatum and Dicentra also complement Camassia well as their statuesque spires intermittently puncture the nodding arms of Solomon’s Seal and the hanging and nodding heart shaped flowers of Dicentra in an edge of woodland setting as all are happy in shade.
-One of my favourite under planting choices is Iberis ‘Master Piece’ or Iberis ‘Eber Zwerg’.
+Polygonatum and Dicentra also complement Camassia well as their statuesque spires intermittently puncture the nodding arms of Solomon’s Seal and the hanging and nodding heart shaped flowers of Dicentra in an edge of woodland setting as all are happy in some shade.
+One of my favourite under planting choices is Veronica gentianoides ‘Tissington White’.

-When living in Devon I grew them, amongst other locations, under Wisteria – the creamy-white Camassia under the deeper blue Wisteria, graduating to the deepest blue Camassia under the white Wisteria along a pergola walkway and I am in the process of recreating this in North Yorkshire – testament to the fact that Camassia will grow successfully virtually anywhere!
+Grow them under Wisteria – the creamy-white Camassia under the deeper blue Wisteria, graduating to the deepest blue Camassia under the white Wisteria along a pergola walkway for a magical feature in May.

 As National Collection Holder of Camassia I am keen to raise the profile of this delightful genus and promote its versatility in a plethora of planting schemes.